Google and Amazon Unite to Challenge Microsoft's Dominance in Government Contracts

-Federal contracts in the IT sector are one of the most profitable segments for technology companies.
+Federal IT contracts are one of the most profitable segments for technology companies.
 In 2024 alone, the U.S. government spent over $12 billion on cloud services and artificial intelligence, with a significant portion of these funds going to Microsoft due to its long-standing partnership with the Pentagon and other agencies.

 However, after the scandals surrounding the JEDI contract (which Amazon initially won but then went to Microsoft) and growing criticism of market monopolization, authorities have begun to actively consider alternatives.